 Whether you’re a new business looking to get online, or an established brand looking around for new options, the term "web hosting" will have undoubtedly cropped up here and there.
-But what exactly is web hosting, and how do you choose the right one?
+But what exactly is web hosting, what web hosting servers are there, and how do you choose the right one?

 What is web hosting?